 A data flow analysis is only part of the process.
 You also need to document your reasons for reducing the scope of the CDE, as auditors will use it for reference.

-For more advice on reducing the scope of your CDE, and how you can justify it in your documentation, join us for our free webinar: PCI DSS: Reducing the cardholder data environment.
+For more advice on reducing the scope of your CDE, and how you can justify it in your documentation, download our free webinars on demand: PCI DSS: Reducing the cardholder data environment.

 - Which system components, people and processes need to be included in the scope.

 - How to create an accurate data flow diagram to map the movement of cardholder data;

 - What to include when mapping the IT infrastructure and external connections; and

 - Effective methods for reducing the scope of your CDE.